mvsoom/lf-model/README.md

 Typical values for female **vowels** are $F_a$ = 400 Hz, $R_k$ = 0.30, $R_g$ = 1.00.

 These are implemented in `gen_param()` in `LF.py`.

+## Files

+`LF.py` implements the model and helper routines.

+The two notebooks show use cases.
+Good luck!